Welcome to our website - find out about our services – visit our store.

 From Kerry Tymchuk, Executive Director of the Oregon Historical Society, whose enthusiasm for our exhibit was contagious, to Franc Gigante, Exhibit Production Manager who, with Evan Kierstead, built and painted the exhibit pedestals and risers for the artifacts, everyone at OHS was there when we needed them.
 Franc and Evan enabled us to install our exhibit days ahead of schedule by being on hand to solve every display challenge we encountered.
 Lori Erickson, Curator of Exhibitions and Special Projects, reviewed every word on our text panels and labels, and previewed the two videos we produced for the exhibit.
 Nicole Yasuhara, the Museum's Collections Manager, kept track of the large number of exhibit artifacts that helped us tell the story of a true Oregon original founded more than 70 years ago.
 Rachel Randles, Communications & Marketing Manager, promoted the exhibit on OHS's website with a stunning slide show, and Erin Brasell, Assistant Editor of the Oregon Historical Quarterly, edited Martha's article and selected Frank's photographs for publication.
 Thank you, Museum Director Helen Louise, for allowing us to share the history of the All American Toy Company with visitors to the Oregon Historical Society Museum.
 And finally, thank you Patrick and Janet Russell for your generosity in the loan of all of the artifacts for this exhibit.

-Barnett & Solomon’s latest curated installation, at the Oregon Historical Society Museum, fulfills a vision that Frank Barnett first had nearly twenty years ago when he first discovered Patrick Russell’s fabulous collection of toy and model trucks.
+Barnett & Solomon’s 2019-2020 installation at the Oregon Historical Society Museum fulfilled a vision that Frank Barnett first had nearly twenty years ago when he first discovered Patrick Russell’s fabulous collection of toy and model trucks.
 Trained as a cultural anthropologist, he recognized these scale model trucks as valuable cultural artifacts, capable of illuminating Oregon’s history and place in time.

 The Timber Toter, All American’s first toy truck, was released in 1947 when clear-cutting was still common, and seven billion board feet of lumber were milled in Oregon.
 Early All American dump trucks reflected the flurry of housing construction for returning GIs following passage of the GI Bill in 1944.
 The Interstate Highway System, authorized in 1956, and other major infrastructure projects made use of heavy haulers and dump trucks.
 Agricultural industries such as ranching and grass seed growing were also represented by All American toy trucks.
 These durable toys were all inspired by the real trucks that transformed Oregon during the second half of the 20th century.

-This installation is the culmination of a 210-page coffee table book project that began in 2016.
+This installation was the culmination of a 210-page coffee table book project that began in 2016.
 For seven months Frank, working out of a makeshift photo studio in the All American Toy Company’s former warehouse, made hundreds of photographs while Martha interviewed employees of the original founder, now in their early 90s, as well as collectors from across the country.
-The Fall 2019 issue of the Oregon Historical Quarterly features a 30-page article by Martha Solomon, An Oral History of the All American Toy Company, illustrated with photographs by Frank Barnett as well as many vintage images, available in the OHS Museum gift shop, or at the OHS website.
+The Fall 2019 issue of the Oregon Historical Quarterly featured a 30-page article by Martha Solomon, An Oral History of the All American Toy Company, illustrated with photographs by Frank Barnett as well as many vintage images, available in the OHS Museum gift shop, or at the OHS website, while supplies last.
+Barnett & Solomon also has a limited supply of this issue.

-Our first collaborative book, FotoMacher – Examining Lives with Jewish Eyes, a 230 page coffee table book that we produced to accompany Frank’s exhibition at the Oregon Jewish Museum and Center for Holocaust Education, was published in 2015 under the imprint of Frank Barnett Photography.
-As book publishing became an important part of our creative activities, we established a separate entity, Barnett & Solomon, which first appeared on the colophon page of our book, The All American Toy Co. – All American Toys for All American Boys, scheduled to be an exhibit at the Oregon Historical Society Museum from September, 2019 through January, 2020.
+As book publishing became an important part of our creative activities, we established a separate entity, Barnett & Solomon, which first appeared on the colophon page of our book, The All American Toy Co. – All American Toys for All American Boys, which led to an exhibit at the Oregon Historical Society Museum in 2019.
+In 2020 the book was awarded a Silver Medal in Popular Culture by the Independent Publishers Awards.

 Barnett & Solomon provide curated installations for individuals, corporations, and museums, an activity that both Frank and Martha had done for decades prior to forming their present-day collaboration.